jkroso/satellite/Readme.md

 # satellite

 Position a container around the edge of another.
 The screenshot below shows all its positioning options.
 I have added basic styling in the screenshot to make the satellites visible.
 However out of the box it comes with no styling opinions.
 This project is based off component/tip which I found to be widely useful outside of tooltips.
 This is an extraction of the core functionality from that project, enhanced to suit my more general use cases.
+For an example use case [see](jkroso.github.com/contextmenu)

 ![screenshot](https://raw.github.com/jkroso/satellite/master/Screenshot.png)